waithiageni/git-webinar/README.md

     Note:
     The default PR template comes up, fill in what's appropriate for your changes.

-7. **Congratulations!**, you've made your first open-source contribution.
+7.**Congratulations!**, you've made your first open-source contribution.

 This is just the beginning !!!